 According to the PRC Trademark Law, in the event of any of the foregoing acts, the infringing party will be ordered to stop the infringement immediately and may be imposed a fine; the counterfeit goods will be confiscated.
 The infringing party may also be held liable for the right holder's damages, which will be equal to the losses suffered by the right holder as a result of the infringement, including reasonable expenses incurred by the right holder for stopping the infringement, or the gains obtained by the infringing party if the losses are difficult to be ascertained.
 If both gains and losses are difficult to be ascertained, the damages may be determined by referring to the amount of royalties for the license of such trademarks, which will be one to three times of the royalties in the case of any serious infringement with malicious intent.
-If the gains, losses and royalties are all difficult to be ascertained, the court may render a judgment awarding damages no more than RMB3,000,000.
+If the gains, losses and royalties are all difficult to be ascertained, the court may render a judgment awarding damages no more than RMB3 million.
 Notwithstanding the above, if a distributor does not know that the goods it sells infringe another's registered trademark, it will not be liable for infringement provided that the seller shall prove that the goods are lawfully obtained and identify its supplier.
 We source our products from both domestic and international suppliers.
-Although we have adopted measures in the course of sourcing such products to ensure their authenticity and to minimize potential liability of infringing third parties' rights are sold on our platforms, we could face infringement claims and might not be able to prove we should be exempted from liabilities.
+Although we have adopted measures in the course of sourcing such products to ensure their authenticity and to minimize potential liability of infringing third parties' rights, we can provide no assurance that such measures are effective.
+In the event that counterfeit products or products that otherwise infringe third parties' rights are sold on our platforms, we could face infringement claims and might not be able to prove we should be exempted from liabilities.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Relating to our Business and Industry-We may incur liability for counterfeit or unauthorized products sold or information posted on our platforms."